pauldoom/internot/README.md

 * Setup some end clients to use the CloutFare DNS forwarders.
 * Have our super not nice hackers advertise the anycast net for the CloudFare forwarders.
 * Go ham and setup RPKI!
 That needs certs and servers and stuff.
+  FRR and OpenBSD have RPKI clients.
+Setting up a fake internet registry and the server side will be interesting.
+See https://manrs.org/wp-content/uploads/2022/07/2022-07-04-RPKI-Week-Tutorial.pdf